murphd44/mnd-ireland/README.md

 Code Validation:

-The W3C Markup Validator and W3C CSS Validator (text as hyperlinks**) websites were used to validate all the HTMl pages and the CSS style sheet for this project.
+The [W3C Markup Validator](https://validator.w3.org) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) websites were used to validate all the HTMl pages and the CSS style sheet for this project.

 Details on validation error and corrections here**